-Depending on course selection, the major in kinesiology prepares students for a variety of professional and educational options, including: professional programs such as medicine, dentistry, physiotheraphy, athletic therapy, occupational therapy; and massage therapy; direct employment in the health and fitness sector; or graduate programs in sport psychology, sociology, philosophy, history, exercise physiology, biomechanics, child growth and development, health promotion and adapted physical activity/adapted physical education.
-Students interested in teaching in the school system should select the pre-education major, as it prepares them for admission to B.Ed. programs.
-The students in pre-education major must select at least one activity from areas: formalized games and sports; basic movement (e.g. track and field, gymnastics); dance; recreation and leisure pursuits; exercise and health related fitness.
+Depending on course selection, the major in kinesiology prepares students for a variety of professional and educational options, including: professional programs such as medicine, dentistry, physiotheraphy, athletic therapy, occupational therapy;

+and massage therapy; direct employment in the health and fitness sector; or graduate programs in sport psychology, sociology, philosophy, history, exercise physiology, biomechanics, child growth and development, health promotion and adapted physical activity/adapted physical education.
+Students interested in teaching in the school system should select the pre-education major.
+The students in pre-education major should select at least one activity from areas: formalized games and sports; basic movement (e.g. track and field, gymnastics); dance; recreation and leisure pursuits; exercise and health related fitness.
 Students who plan careers in other teaching-related professions should also choose the major in pre-education.
-Students may consult the department chair or designated faculty advisor to ensure proper course selection for acceptance to B.Ed. programs.
+Students may consult the department chair or designated faculty advisor to ensure course selection for acceptance to B.Ed. programs.
 See chapter 6 for admission requirements to the StFX B.Ed. program.